 December 27, 2020

 At what point does the relentless imposition of new fines and punitive fees move from being a deterrent for motorists committing offences to being a deterrent to motoring altogether?
-You could well be excused for thinking our local and state governments are actively trying to deter us from being on the roads in general.
-And we bet that if it wasn't for the billions of dollars governments gouge from motorists each year, there would be far fewer motorists on our roads, including you!
-Governments use a lot of motorists money funding pu...
-Continue reading
+You could well be excused for thinking our local and state governments are actively trying to deter us from being on the roads altogether.
+And we think that if it wasn't for the billions of dollars governments gouge from motorists each year, there would be no private vehicles on our roads at all!

 December 16, 2020